The big guide to corporate event photography

 But you can also think about so many more types of events.

-There is nothing more valuable than having experience in shooting corporate event photography tips.
-Though, for a starter, it can be handy to know some things at first.
+There is nothing more valuable than having experience in shooting corporate event photography.
+Though, for a starter, knowing some things at first can be handy.

 After several bookings, you will get the hang and feel for things. 😉

-- Arrive early and explore the venue.
+1. Arrive early and explore the venue.
 Depending on how big, half an hour or an hour should be plenty.
+Test some angles, run through the schedule, and ask where everyone will be standing (on stage).

-- Make a shot list of what the client wants.
-Keep it somewhere close to you (or make sure you memorize it properly)
+2. Make a shot list of what the client wants.
+Keep it somewhere close to you (or make sure you memorize it correctly)

-- Dress properly; don’t underdress, but make sure to be comfortable too.
+4. Dress appropriately; don’t underdress, but be comfortable, too.

-- Have back-ups.
-I prefer the dual-card setup for raw + jpg so that you don’t lose your photos.
+9. Have back-ups.
+I prefer the dual-card setup for raw + jpg so you don’t lose your photos.

 The best gear for event photography